hsheric0210/SharpKernel/README.md

 Integrated features:

+* IMemoryAccessProvider: Read/Write kernel virtual memory or physical memory using vulnerable driver's IOCTLs.

-* IMemoryAccessProvider: Read/Write arbitrary memory addresses on your computor, without any restrictions.
+* ArbitraryProcessVmAccessor: Read/Write arbitrary process' virtual memory without any limitations.
+It translates virtual address to to physical address then directly reads/writes the corresponding physical address, thus bypassing any restrictions.

 * DriverMapper: Manual map your own kernel mode driver.
-* DseOverwriter: Temporarly disable DSE(Driver Signature Enforcement) to load your unsigned driver.
-* DriverTraceCleaner: Clean up all traces that can be used to track if the vulnerable driver is loaded before. (e.g. PiDDBCacheTable)
+    * MapThenCallEntry: Map the driver then call the DriverEntry synchronously.
+(Make sure DriverEntry return as fast as possible) (KDMapper's method)

+    * MapThenStartAsSystemThread: Map the driver then start a system thread with the DriverEntry code.
+(KDU Shellcode V1 method)

+    * MapThenStartAsWorkerThread: Map the driver then start a worker thread with the DriverEntry code.
+(KDU Shellcode V2 method)

+    * MapWithDriverObject: Map the driver by manually building DriverObject then start a system thread with the DriverEntry code.
+(KDU Shellcode V3 method)

 * KillProcess: Terminate arbitrary processes, even a protected one.
+    * KillByIOCTL: Kill an arbitrary process by passing its PID to vulnerable driver.
+(Only some of the providers which support the process kill IOCTL support this method)
+    * KillByHandleDuplication: Kill an arbitrary process by obtaining a full-privileged handle to the target process leveraging the vulnerable driver.
+(Only some of the providers that support arbitrary handle duplication IOCTL support this method)
+    * KillByMemoryCorruption: Kill an arbitrary process by completely messing up its memory regions with dummy data, causing a memory corruption crash.

+* CallbackDisabler: Temporarily disable/unregister ALL kernel-mode callbacks (ObRegisterCallbacks, PsSetCreateProcessNotifyRoutine, and more).
+You can execute your code without being restricted/blocked by 'anti'-things (e.g. anti-malwares, anti-cheats).

+* DriverTraceCleaner: Clean up all traces that can be used to track if the vulnerable driver has been loaded. (e.g. PiDDBCacheTable)

+* DseOverwriter: Temporarly disable/tune DSE(Driver Signature Enforcement) to allow your unsigned driver to be loaded.

 * PPLLauncher: Launch a program as PPL(ProtectedProcess-Light) right.
-* CallbackDisabler: Temporarily disable/unregister ALL kernel-mode callbacks (ObRegisterCallbacks, PsSetCreateProcessNotifyRoutine, and more) to execute your code without being restricted/blocked by anti-things (e.g. anti-malwares, anti-cheats).

 Can be utilized to: